SorenSeeberg/MrDatabase/README.md

 - Cleanup, simplification and optimization of Table class
 - Cleanup, simplification and optimization of MrDatabase class
 - Added autoincrementation for integer primary keys
-- Changed the pyside demo to use the new DatabaseConnection
+- Changed the pyside samples to use the new DatabaseConnection
 - Added record instance type hint example to documentation